cms-analysis/HiggsAnalysis-CombinedLimit/docs/abcd_rooparametrichist_tutorial/rooparametrichist_exercise.md

 ## Generate input data
 <a id="inputs"></a>

 The histograms for the $z$ observable in the different regions A,B,C,D can be produced using the [python script](https://github.com/cesarecazzaniga/HiggsAnalysis-CombinedLimit/blob/tutorial_abcd_rooparametrichist/data/tutorials/abcd_rooparametrichist_exercise/utils/produce_input_histograms_and_analyse.py).
 In the script the expected rates for different signal hypothesis (as a function of $\Phi$ mass $m_{\Phi} \in \{1500, 2000, 3000, 4000, 5000 \}$ GeV) and the background yields are specified, as well as the distributions in $x,y,z$ of the signals and backgrounds.
+In the following steps of the tutorial we will just consider one of the mass points generated, $m_{\Phi} = 1500$ GeV, but the same analysis can be run separatelly on other mass points as well.
 In $x,y$, the signal and the background are assumed to be distributed as multivariate gaussians, with the background centred at $(0,2,0.2)$ in $(x,y)$ while the signals centred in the upper-right corner of the plane ($x,y>0.5$).
 For the $z$ feature, the background and the signal distributions are sampled from an exponential, for the signal the tails of the exponential get enhance with the mass parameter $m_{\Phi}$.

 ![input distributions](figures/inputs.png)